 As a monad we’re going to be able to “extract” this values from the context using the flatMap, lifting one layer of Zords.
 So, the implementation should be:

 With that, we can check the following behaviour:

 .flatMap(rng => console.log(rng)); // logs white too// Flat mapping also make it return the inner wrapped Value

 Nice, we accomplished what we wanted.
 Maybe you probably saw this same behaviour before, in Promises:

 .then(res => console.log(res)); // logs hello too

-“So, the promise is a monad and the resolution method then( ) is a flatMap!”
+“So, the promises are monads and the resolution method then( ) is a flatMap!”

 Yes, you’re right!
-Promises encapsulates asynchronous values, which can produce (or not) values when flatten.
-That’s why you can return a value or promise inside the then( ) callback, which always lift the values (if needed), unwrapping from any Promise context.
-And also, you can keep chaining calls of the Zord’s flatMap( ) or the Promise’s then( ), as they always return they respective wrappers.
+Promises encapsulate asynchronous values, which can produce (or not) values when flattened.
+That’s why you can return a value or promise inside the then( ) callback, which always lifts the values (when needed), unwrapping from any Promise context.
+And also, you can keep chaining calls of the Zord’s flatMap( ) or the Promise’s then( ), as they always return their respective wrappers.

 So, going back to the Zords (Zordon is calling us!), if we look into the code, any class extending Zord isn’t going to respect the morphism, as we call from the static of( ) method a “new Zord( )” directly.

 We need to use the same thing we’ve used before, the Symbol.species, and through reflexion, get the right constructor: